samit-aegis/crud-lambda/README.md

 ```

 ## /get-user
-- Used to fetch user details from the database
+- Used to fetch user details from the database.
 - ```path``` is ```/get-user```
 - ```httpMethod``` is ```GET```
 - You need to send ```id``` of the user along with the request.